saeedimd/RHEM-ML/README.md

   3- batch_items.csv: A batch of RHEM scenarios template

-  4- diffNRI.npz: The numpy array that contains the temporal variations of the RHEM outputs in the same locations which have been surveyed twice.
+  4- diffNRI.npz: The numpy array that contains the temporal variations of the RHEM outputs at specific surveyed locations

 - **Trained_Emulator**

-  1- emulator.h5: A ready to use RHEM Emulator trained on over 1 million synthetic scenarios
+  1- emulator.h5: A ready to use RHEM Emulator trained with synthetic scenarios

   2- emulator_fineTuned.h5: A fine-tuned version of the emulator.h5 file based on the real-world scenarios